AlecBenzer/alecbenzer.github.com/_posts/2013-04-03-building-box2dv2.2.1.md

 $(OBJDIR)/Helloworld.o: ../../HelloWorld/HelloWorld.cpp
 {% endhighlight %}

 The next change involves GLUT, and might be system specific.
-But, on my system, the name of the glut library is `liblgut.so`, and so should be linked to with `-lglut`, but Testbed.make links to it with `-lGLUT`.
+But, on my system, the name of the glut library is `libglut.so`, and so should be linked to with `-lglut`, but Testbed.make links to it with `-lGLUT`.
 So you'll have to change that in `Testbed.make` -- it appears twice.

 {% highlight text %}
 LIBS      += bin/Debug/libBox2D.a bin/Debug/libGLUI.a -lX11 -lGL -lGLU -lglut